The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 These gene mutations can result in abnormal protein accumulation or impaired cellular function, leading to neurodegeneration.

-Epigenetic modifications, which alter gene without modifying DNA sequences, also contribute to the pathogenesis of Parkinson’s by disrupting normal cellular processes.
+Epigenetic modifications, which alter gene expression without modifying DNA sequences, also contribute to the pathogenesis of Parkinson’s by disrupting normal cellular processes.

 As research on Parkinson’s progresses, greater insights are being gained into how these genetic factors interact with each other and with environmental influences to trigger the onset and progression of this debilitating disease.